bcoffe/giab-highC/readme.md

 ## API Reference

-To run all the scripts you must have NodeJS installed and in your path.
+To run all the scripts you must have NodeJS, Java 6 or higher, python, and pybedtools installed and in your path.
 NOTE: This has only been tested on Mac OS X and have an internet connection.
 This also assumes one has python 2.7.10 and pybedtools installed.

 This command will run all the scripts and load the data into IGV on both a web page and in the Java IGV from broad.